 main research interests lie in the areas of critical pedagogy in music education, popular music listening and composing, and social justice in music education.

-Project title: Music in primary schools and social inclusion of immigrant pupils
+Felicity Burbridge Rinde is a Ph.D. candidate in music education.
+Her project is entitled Music in primary schools and social inclusion of immigrant pupils.

-Project description: The object of my research project is to explore in what ways music in schools might contribute to social inclusion of pupils with an immigrant background in Norwegian primary schools.
-The main research question is: How might music lessons and extra-curricular music activities contribute to or impede social inclusion of immigrant pupils in Norwegian primary schools?
+The object of the research project is to explore in what ways music in schools might contribute to social inclusion of newly arrived immigrant pupils in Norwegian primary schools.
+The main research question is: How might music lessons and participatory music activities contribute to or impede the social inclusion of newly arrived immigrant pupils in Norwegian primary schools?

 Continue reading “Felicity Burbridge Rinde”